dandls/counterfactuals/README.md

 <!-- badges: end -->

-The `counterfactuals` package provides various (model-agnostic) counterfactual explanation methods via an unified R6-based interface.
+The `counterfactuals` package provides various (model-agnostic) counterfactual explanation methods via a unified R6-based interface.

 Counterfactual explanation methods (or counterfactuals for short) address questions of the form: “For input **x**<sup>**⋆**</sup>, the